 These features keep the app feeling active and users involved.
 Engagement is critical because dating apps live or die based on daily active users.

 A feed-style section where users post photos, videos, or updates.
-This creates more natural conversation starters.
-Feeds also increase engagement because they give users something to do besides swiping.
-Commenting on posts or reacting to updates feels less high-pressure than sending a direct message, which lowers the barrier to interaction.
+Feeds increase engagement because they give users something to do besides swiping, like commenting on posts or reacting to updates, which lowers the barrier to interaction.

-Users can call through audio or video.
-This helps when they want more clarity before meeting in person.
-Voice and video features became more important after 2020 when in-person meetings were harder to arrange.
+Voice and video features are important after 2020 when in-person meetings were harder to arrange.
 Even now, many users prefer a video call before committing to a date.
 It's a safety and comfort feature.

 Backend features that handle operations and safety.
 These aren't visible to users, but they're essential for running the app smoothly.

-Push notifications for matches, messages, and activity updates.
 Notifications drive re-engagement, but they need to be managed carefully.
 Too many notifications and users turn them off or uninstall the app.
-The best notification strategies are personalized and based on user behaviour.

 Controls for managing user accounts, content moderation, and app settings.
-A good admin panel lets you respond quickly to issues—removing fake profiles, banning abusive users, and adjusting app parameters without needing developer intervention.
+A good admin panel lets you remove fake profiles, ban abusive users, and adjust app parameters without developer intervention.

 If you're building a dating app and need to choose between custom or prebuilt, Brilworks has worked on 150+ projects.
 We handle both white-label and custom development based on what your project requires.